Pediatric Transnasal Endoscopy (TNE) Program

 During the TNE procedure, patients may experience some pain and discomfort as the scope passes through the nose.
 We use numbing medication in the nose and back of the throat to help reduce this discomfort.
 Our team of physicians, nurses and Child Life specialists will ensure your child is as comfortable as possible.
 Your child may also be able to use virtual reality goggles to help distract them during the procedure.

-Our team looks forward to working with your family to determine if this approach is a good fit for your child.
-If you are already a Nationwide Children’s GI patient, please reach out to your child’s physician.
+The Eosinophilic Esophagitis (EoE) Program at Nationwide Children’s provides expert diagnosis and care for children and adolescents with EoE and can help you determine if transnasal endoscopy is right for your child.
+If you are already a Nationwide Children’s GI patient, please reach out to your child’s pediatric gastroenterologist.